insight-icon/terragrunt-icon-insight-p-rep/aws/organization/README.md

 Immutable deployment of AWS Organization and associated accounts to support a multi-account security posture.

+Setting up new accounts is a pain and involves unaudited manual steps to unseal properly.
+The initial design of this repo was done manually but in the future, best practices will be codified to unseal new accounts and setup proper audit-trails and permissions.

 ## Resources

 - Liatrio's multi-account setup